West Adelaide Football Club

 West Adelaide Football Club is an Australian rules football club in the South Australian National Football League (SANFL).
-Commonly known as The Bloods and Westies, the club's home base is Richmond Oval (currently known as Hisense Stadium under a sponsorship agreement).
+Nicknamed the Bloods and commonly known as the Westies, the club's home base is Richmond Oval (currently known as Hisense Stadium under a sponsorship agreement).
 The Oval is located in Richmond, an inner-western suburb of Adelaide.

 The club has won nine SANFL premierships, the most recent coming in 2015 – breaking a thirty-two-year premiership drought dating back to 1983; the second longest in the SANFL.

 Club history

-Early years (1897–1907)
+Early years

+The Football club was formed in 1892 and adopted magenta and white as their colours.
+The Club patron was Mr Theo.
+Scherk, President Mr J. Hallow, Secretary R.M.L.
+Mander, Treasurer Mr J. McCabe, Captain A. Forrestal and Vice Captain W. Morris.

+A meeting was advertised for those interested in a Junior Football Club in West Adelaide.
+It was held at the Bristol Tavern, Franklin Street, Adelaide, on Tuesday, 3 April 1894, at 8 p.m.